RTMecha/BetterLegacy/snapshots.md

 ## Fixes
 - Fixed objects other than Beatmap Objects not having their song time autokill offset properly set when spawned from a prefab.
 - Fixed animation timeline being weird.
+- Fixed Asset Editor not showing files in sub-folders.

 -------------------------------------------------------------------